SWITCH Maritime’s Sea Change ferry set to enter service

 For those of us who have been following the project from its earliest days, this has been a long-awaited development: SWITCH Maritime’s hydrogen fuel cell powered ferry the Sea Change has now received its U.S. Coast Guard Certificate of Inspection (COI).
 With the COI, the vessel is now able to commence commercial operations, delivering a zero-emission public ferry service.

-Following a formal launch event in June, the Sea Change will be operated in a six-month pilot service by the San Francisco Bay Area Water Emergency Transportation Authority (WETA) operator of the SF Bay Ferry, backed by a public-private sponsorship that includes: Chevron Corporation; United; the Golden State Warriors; California Air Resources Board; Golden Gate Bridge, Highway, and Transportation District; and Blue & Gold Fleet.
+Following a formal launch event in June, the Sea Change will be operated in a six-month pilot service by the San Francisco Bay Area Water Emergency Transportation Authority (WETA) operator of the SF Bay Ferry, backed by a public-private sponsorship that includes: United; the Golden State Warriors; California Air Resources Board; Golden Gate Bridge, Highway, and Transportation District; and Blue & Gold Fleet.

 After the initial demonstration period, SWITCH will put the vessel into a more permanent ferry route.
 Alongside the Sea Change, SWITCH is actively advancing new designs for larger and faster ferries for San Francisco Bay, and other major ferry markets in the U.S. and internationally.